exangelion/cc-ai-smart-platform/README.md

    → Evaluator/Lead reviews → marks FIXED or REISSUE
 ```

-This mirrors a real CC lab process and is designed to slot into existing SOPs (e.g. BSSN's `SOP.MT.04 Layanan Pengujian`) as a tooling layer — it does not replace formal sign-offs, BAST, or LSPro review steps.
+This mirrors a real CC lab process and is designed to slot into existing SOPs.

 ---